|Location||University Centre at Blackburn College|

 In order to join the BA (Hons) Early Childhood Studies (Top Up) programme you will need to have successfully completed the FdA Early Childhood Studies Degree with at least a pass mark.
 Additional preparation for study at the Top Up programme may be required.

 You will be assessed throughout your course and will get ongoing feedback.
 Once or twice within each module you will then complete work, often at the end of the module, that is then graded.
-Examples of these assessments are: Essays, Seminars, Examinations, Portfolios, Dissertations, Reports, Individual presentation, Projects and mini-dissertations, Recap, Peer, Assessment, Group assessment, Web Based Concept Maps and Professional Discussions.
+Examples of these assessments are: Essays, Seminars, Examinations, Portfolios, Dissertations, Reports, Individual presentation, Projects and mini-dissertations, Recap, Peer Assessment, Group assessment, Web Based Concept Maps, Professional Discussions, Case study assessments, Policy critiques, Collaborative tasks and Proposals.

 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.